vincentlan15/String-Regex-Manipuplation/chapter1.md

 With the `split` method, you can also split a paragraph that has several sentences, and print them each on a new line.
 To do it, you can first break the paragraph into a list of each sentence using `.` as a delimiter.
 Then print out each sentence, ending with `\n` which in Python signifies starting a new line.

 *** =instructions
-- Use `split` to slice the definition of the word "Ruckkehrunruhe" at every occurence of "."
+- Use `split` to slice the definition of the word "Ruckkehrunruhe" (edited for training purpose) at every occurence of "."
 - Iterate over the list you get and add `\n` to each sentence.

 *** =hint